K1AI-livingcodes/briefrate/README.md

 # BriefRate
 *Go negative for the first time™*
 ---
-BriefRate is a fast, minimalist rating and opinion platform by **K1 AI Labs**.
+BriefRate is a fast, minimalist rating and opinion platform by **K1AI Labs**.
 Users can rate anything with black or red stars and post short reviews (24–288 characters).
 No filters, no sponsors — just honest, concise opinions.
 ## Mission